Ace95/DeepLearning_Project/README.md

 # DeepLearning_Project
-Final project for the Deep Learning Course at UNIBO
+Final project for the Deep Learning Course at UNIBO - a.y.
+2019/2020

 ## Treating data - selectImage.py
 This program helps to generate the training data set.